hacdias/hacdias.com/content/resume/index.md

   location="HackYourFuture" href="https://www.hackyourfuture.net"
   from="07/2024" to="02/2026" >}}

-- Helping train people with limited access to education to become web developers, by reviewing assignments and answering questions in the topics of JavaScript, Browsers, Node.js, APIs and Databases.
+- Helped train people with limited access to education to become web developers, by reviewing assignments and answering questions about JavaScript, Browsers, Node.js, APIs and Databases.

 {{</ resume-position >}}